-(b)(1) The Authority shall, following notice and public hearing, establish and adjust retail water and sewer rates.
+(b)(1) The Authority shall, following notice, public comment period, and public hearing, establish and adjust retail water and sewer rates.
 The District members of the Board shall establish the retail water and sewer rates prior to the Board’s consideration of the Authority’s budget.
 The water and sewer rates levied by the Authority shall only be a source of revenue for the maintenance of the District’s supply of water and sewage systems, and shall constitute a fund exclusively to defray any cost of the Authority.

 (2) At a public hearing held pursuant to paragraph (1) of this subsection, the public shall be given a timely opportunity to present its views, as evidence of record, with at least 45 days' notice, with notice widely and publicly distributed in a form sufficiently detailed and complete to permit the public to realize its specific and affected interest.

 (2A)(A) The Authority shall accept public comments on any establishment or adjustment of retail water and sewer rates from the date of publication of the notice of the proposed rulemaking to the date that is 5 days after the public hearing held pursuant to paragraph (1) of this subsection.

 (B) No more than 15 days after the end of the public comment period described in subparagraph (A) of this paragraph, but before the Board committee with jurisdiction over the ratemaking process makes recommendations to the full Board for the final rate proposal, the Authority shall:

 (i) Transmit to the Board a report responding to comments received during the public comment period; and

 (ii) Publish the report on the Authority website in a manner accessible to the public.